Translated by Jelena Kitamura

 *2 Yagura: a high building similar to a scaffold.

-There are 8 stations that are quite close to the Osaka Castle.
-Being a grandiose park, there are many stations that are considered to be the closest to it, but we will introduce two of those, possibly with the greatest accessibility to the park.
+There are 8 stations that are close to Osaka Castle.
+Being a grandiose park, there are many stations that are considered to be the closest to it, but we will introduce two are very simple to use.

 From Osaka Station: Osakajo-Koen Station